microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 instance redirection, nor does it remove this instance from the collection that Windows App SDK is maintaining of all running instances.

-**RedirectActivationTo** enables an instance of the app to redirect the current activation request to another instance.
+**RedirectActivationToAsync** enables an instance of the app to redirect the current activation request to another instance.
 This is very similar to the existing platform [AppInstance.RedirectActivationTo](https://docs.microsoft.com/uwp/api/windows.applicationmodel.appinstance.redirectactivationto) method, except that the Windows App SDK implementation allows the app to pass an ActivationArguments